JikaiJin/jikaiwebsite/content/publication/DRO/index.md

 publication: In *the Thirty-Fourth Annual Conference on Neural Information Processing Systems*
 publication_short: In *NeurIPS 2020*

-abstract: Distributionally robust optimization (DRO) is a widely-used approach to learn models that are robust against distribution shift.
-Compared with the standard optimization setting, the objective function in DRO is more difficult to optimize, and most of the existing theoretical results make strong assumptions on the loss function.
-In this work we bridge the gap by studying DRO algorithms for general smooth non-convex losses.
-By carefully exploiting the specific form of the DRO objective, we are able to provide non-asymptotic convergence guarantees even though the objective function is possibly non-convex, non-smooth and has unbounded gradient noise.
-In particular, we prove that a special algorithm called the mini-batch normalized gradient descent with momentum, can find an ϵ first-order stationary point within O(ϵ−4) gradient complexity.
-We also discuss the conditional value-at-risk (CVaR) setting, where we propose a penalized DRO objective based on a smoothed version of the CVaR that allows us to obtain a similar convergence guarantee.
-We finally verify our theoretical results in a number of tasks and find that the proposed algorithm can consistently achieve prominent acceleration.
+abstract: Gradient clipping is commonly used in training deep neural networks partly due to its practicability in relieving the exploding gradient problem.
+Recently, Zhang et al. [2020a] show that clipped (stochastic) Gradient Descent (GD) converges faster than vanilla GD/SGD via introducing a new assumption called (L0, L1)smoothness, which characterizes the violent fluctuation of gradients typically encountered in deep neural networks.
+However, their iteration complexities on the problem-dependent parameters are rather pessimistic, and theoretical justification of clipping combined with other crucial techniques, e.g. momentum acceleration, are still lacking.
+In this paper, we bridge the gap by presenting a general framework to study the clipping algorithms, which also takes momentum methods into consideration.
+We provide convergence analysis of the framework in both deterministic and stochastic setting, and demonstrate the tightness of our results by comparing them with existing lower bounds.
+Our results imply that the efficiency of clipping methods will not degenerate even in highly non-smooth regions of the landscape.
+Experiments confirm the superiority of clipping-based methods in deep learning tasks.

 # Summary.
 An optional shortened abstract.
-summary: We provide the first non-asymptotic analysis of algorithm for DRO with smooth non-convex loss, and verify the efficiency of our algorithm via experiments.
+summary: We provide an improved analysis of the convergence rates of clipping algorithms, theoretically justifying their superior performance in deep learning.

 tags: []